automl/SMAC3/docs/1_installation.rst

 Windows via WSL (Experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SMAC can be installed under windows in a WSL (Windows-Subsystem für Linux).
+SMAC can be installed under Windows in a WSL (Windows Subsystem for Linux).
 You can find an instruction on how to do this here: :ref:`Experimental<Experimental>`
 However, this is experimental and might not work in each case.
 If you would like to suggest any changes, please let us know.